The black skirt tetra or black widow tetra is among the most popular schooling fish.

 Multiple reasons make the freshwater black skirt tetra easy to maintain.

 However, we’ve created an ultimate guide that will make everything crystal clear about black skirt tetra care.
 It includes habitat requirements, water parameters, tank mates, breeding, and more!

-Although most of these fish have a dark and bold colour, black stripe tetra comes in a variety of colours.
+Although most of these fish have a dark and bold color, black stripe tetra comes in a variety of colors.
 This species has a distinctive look that makes it stand out from other fishes in an aquarium.
-It is from the Characidae fish, a family known for its vivid colours.
+It is from the Characidae fish, a family known for its vivid colors.